Bone Spurs in the Shoulder

 At Caring Medical, we see many patients whose only desire is to get out of pain.
 Had this been the case with this gentleman, Prolotherapy would be a great solitary treatment option by itself.
 However, at such a young age, he also desires full range of motion to stay active the rest of his adult life.
 In this case, surgery may be warranted to allow him greater motion while Prolotherapy will ease pain and treat the underlying cause: joint instability.

 Prolotherapy is always a great option when it comes to chronic joint pain but if you have significant restriction of motion in a joint, a plain and inexpensive x-ray may provide valuable information.
 It illustrates that “yes” sometimes surgery is needed!
 However, if you don’t treat the underlying cause of the bone spur (the joint instability), it will most likely come back.

 Treatment Options for Bone Spurs

 If you have a bone spur in your shoulder, as evidenced by an x-ray or MRI, you have a few treatment options.
 If you do not have any pain associated with the spur, you can do nothing.
 Not all bone spurs are painful and require treatment.
 If you do have pain, however, you can take medications and/or do physical therapy to manage the pain.
 You also may get a surgical consult and possibly receive surgery to shave the bone spurs, resurface the bone, or replace the shoulder joint.
 This may be necessary depending on the size and/or number of spurs.
-Lastly, you can receive Prolotherapy treatments to help stabilize the joint and ease pain.
+Lastly, you can receive Prolotherapy treatments to help stabilize the shoulder and ease pain.
 Prolotherapy is an injection technique used to stimulate healing of injured tissue.
 While Prolotherapy itself cannot get rid of a spur, it can treat the underlying cause: joint instability.
 It can help to alleviate pain and allow for better shoulder range of motion as well, depending on the size and location of the spur.
 Physical therapy is also a great adjunct treatment to Prolotherapy for the proper management and treatment of bone spurs.